AdvisorOfNeutronStars/SimplePrefixGeneralDiscordBot/README.md

 # SimplePrefixGeneralDiscordBot

+I will eventually be updating this a bit more later on.

 All you need to do is edit the presense and create your .env file with your bot config.

 Also do not forget to rename .env-Example to .env once setup.